Ezerwald/EndlessDriverProject/README.md

 # Description
-This project is a completed test task focused on fixing and improving the initial game "Endless Driver" made on Unity.
+This project is a completed test task focused on fixing and improving the initial game "Endless Driver" created with Unity.
 The following Changelog written by me describes all the changes done to the project.

 # Changelog